-11. As I have stressed in an earlier location, to appreciate the work of Vernadsky, one must take into account the aversive circumstances of the hostility his achievements bestirred among the official Marxist-Leninist ideologues of those times and places.
-The concepts which I reference, as crucial, in this present report, would be deeply resented by any reductionist ideologues, some of Bal Gangadhar Tilak's relevant works point out, the most advanced knowledge was dominated by the role of astronomy in such prominently included functions as astrogation.
-The very long astronomical cycles referenced by the work on ancient calendars of Tilak and others, and study of the methods employed by Thales, Aristarchus of Samos, Eratosthenes, and others, shows us how such knowledge of astronomy and astrogation was developed by methods implicitly available to any ancient civilization, even of the glacial ages, by cultures which were engaged by the challenge of transoceanic astrogation.
+We are looking therefore, from sites such as ancient Egypt, into much earlier, glacial times during which the most advanced cultures of the world were transoceanic, and, as some of Bal Gangadhar Tilak's relevant works point out,13 the most advanced knowledge was dominated by the role of astronomy in such prominently included functions as astrogation.
+The very long astronomical cycles referenced by the work on ancient calendars of Tilak and others, and study of the methods employed by Thales, Aristarchus of Samos, Eratosthenes, and others, shows us how such knowledge of astronomy and astrogation was developed by methods implicitly available to any ancient civilization, even of the glacial ages, by cultures which were engaged by the challenge of transoceanic astrogation.14

-12. E.g., Plato, Timaeus, passim.
+^{12.} E.g., Plato, Timaeus, passim.